Joshkunz/joshkunz.github.com/index.md

   API.
 * __[pdf2kindle][]__ A command-line tool for uploading academic papers to a kindle.
 Automatically processes and emails the papers.
+* __[fpick][]__ A curses-based utility for manually selecting a set of files from a directory.
+The selection is output as an [rsync][] exclude file, so it is useful for copying sub-sets of files.
+The readme in the repository has more information.

   [github]: https://github.com/joshkunz
   [pinboard]: https://pinboard.in/u:joshkunz